by Victor Salinas

 A writer must understand that the closer a setting’s economic system is to protecting property rights through the law, the more accessible it is to the common person, the more stable the legal and judiciary system are, the availability of a common currency, and the longer such a system has been in place the wealthier the inhabitants will be.
 The wealthier the inhabitants are, the more they can afford to consume.

 Serfs couldn’t afford meat.
 They subsided on bread and turnips.
 People living in a technological equivalent of ancient Rome—while rich for their own time—couldn’t buy even a single ounce of aluminum.
-Because it hand’t been discovered yet—the technology needed to extract aluminum from boxite ore was many, many centuries and levels of economic development away from happening.
+Because it hadn’t been discovered yet—the technology needed to extract aluminum from boxite ore was many, many centuries and levels of economic development away from happening.

 This isn’t to say that fantasy economies can be, well, fantastical.
 They can and should!